Windtwist/NNE-project/README.md

 calculating the real size based on pixel size in image, sthat way images which can be inputted into the model when testing comes can be of many different resolutions.
 The testing dataset has many images, but one crucial aspect to see how our model performs is that the testing dataset has different plates and sizes, whewreas the training has same size plates and trays.
 Another addition in the testing dataset is that there are videos which we can input to test our model, to accomplish the end goal of real-time detection of calories.

+## Impoprtant Update:

+After careful conbsideration and attempting to run the Mask R-CNN model an getting many errors with dependency and version issues from Collab, it was decided to proceed with Yolo V8 for the detection and Image segmentation.
+Also to make life easier and not need to manually annotate the dataset, another dataset was found on Roboflow that has the option of already being in the neccessary format for Yolo V8.

+New dataset for training and validation: [https://universe.roboflow.com/college-gg4mu/food-image-segmentation-using-yolov5]

+## Part 3.
+First solution and validaiton accuracy

+### Reason for chosen architecture: Yolo V8

+The reason Yolo V8 was chosen, is because it is the best model currently when it comes to instance segmentation.
+Out of the models tested such as Vgg19, InceptionV3 it proved to be the fastest and most accurate model.
+And it is also the simplest model to run and if the project is decided to be put to recieve input form video feed it is the best model to do so.
+The current itteration of the model is trained on 25 epochs, for the last part of the project we will train for more, however for the initial solution this is a good representation of the data.

+#### More on YOLO architecture:

+1. <ins>Convolutional Layers:</ins> YOLO utilizes a series of convolutional layers to extract features from the input images.
+The choice of convolutional layers is justified by their proven efficiency in capturing spatial hierarchies in image data, making them ideal for image recognition tasks.

+2. <ins>Leaky ReLU Activation:</ins> YOLO often employs Leaky ReLU as an activation function to introduce non-linearity into the model while allowing for a small, non-zero gradient when the unit is not active, helping to prevent dead neurons during training

+3. <ins>Composite Loss:</ins> YOLO's loss function includes many components in its loss calculation these inlcude the bounding box regression loss, object loss, and classification loss.
+This alows the model to simultaneously optimize for accurate localization with bounding boxes, and correct class prediction.

+### Evaluation methods - see the Google Collab document:

+Different methods were used to evaluate the model, main ones is mAP@50 this is the mean average value on Intersetion over Unit(IoU) this shows us how close the predicted bounding box is to the ground truth and from our model we achieve 98.1% this indicates that our model is 98.1% close to the ground-truth when the prediction between the bounding box and ground truth threshold is set to 50%.

+From the confusion matrix one can incure that that accuracy is decently high since there is an abundance of darker spots than lighter spots on the graph.

+From the results.png image there are many indicators there as well:
+  - Loss graph: we can see the loss graphs which show that the training and validation loses are decreasing which suggests the model is learning and can generalize to new data well.
+  - The precision graph: with precision being the ratio of true positives to the sum of true positives and false positives.
+The higher the precision, the lower the number of false positives.
+The precision is fluctuating but generally trends upward, suggesting that the model is correctly identifying objects more often as it trains.
+  - The recal graph: the ratio of true positives to the sum of true positives and false negatives.
+The chart shows that the recall increases sharply initially and then plateaus, which means the model is capturing most of the relevant data points.

+### Analysis of results:

+ - General Improvement: All the metrics and losses show improvement as the number of epochs increases, which is a good indicator that the model is learning and its performance is improving over time.

+ - Overfitting Check: Since the validation loss follows the training loss closely and both are decreasing there is no indication that the model is overfiting.

+ - Plateaus: Some metrics, especially recall and mAP50-95, show signs of plateauing, which could indicate that the model is reaching its maximum performance capacity.

+ - Smoothness in Learning: The smoothness in the loss and metric plots is a good indicator that the model is stable.

+### Next steps:

+Having choosen the correct model based on our initial results, I would want to train it on a bigger database that I found through roboflow that has around 82 classes. [https://universe.roboflow.com/carmine-tarsia/food-detection-ognx8].
+After this and checking if the results are satisfactory since it will take a longer time to train.
+We can implement the calorie counter algorithm.
+Looking at past papers most of them indicate regression line to be the best at calculating based on volume and energy, must look into databases that have these infomrations on real food items and then check the bounding boxes or image segmentations.
+Looking for feedback to see if this is a good approach of if I should scrap the YOLO idea and try U-net next, had many issues with Mask R-CNN where it would not work with Collab because one cannot downgrade in collab back to tensorflow versions under 2.